Quantum Lower Bounds by Sample-to-Query Lifting: Introduction

 We conclude by mentioning several open questions related to our work.

 \begin{itemize} \item Can we improve the logarithmic factors in our lifting theorem (\cref{thm:lifting})? \item Our quantum query lower bound for Gibbs sampling (\cref{thm:gibbs-query-lower-bound}) holds when the oracle is a block-encoding of the Hamiltonian.
 Can we prove a stronger lower bound when given query access to the classical data of the (e.g., sparse) Hamiltonian? \item We provide a quantum query lower bound for the entanglement entropy problem (\cref{corollary:entro-intro}) different from the one given in \cite{SY23} by the guessing lemma \cite{Aar12,AKKT20}, while they also considered the $\mathsf{QMA}$ lower bound for this problem.
 Can we extend our method to obtain a different $\mathsf{QMA}$ lower bound? \item Is there a classical analog of the quantum sample-to-query lifting theorem?
 If it exists, we believe it could be a new tool for proving classical lower bounds.
-However, the difficulty is that it is not clear how to interpret ``block-encode'' in classical computing, namely, how to ``block-encode'' classical information in classical logic gates. \end{itemize}
+However, the difficulty is that it is not clear how to interpret ``block-encode'' in classical computing, namely, how to ``block-encode'' classical information in classical logic gates. \item In contrast to the sample-to-query lifting considered in this paper, can we do the reverse?
+Namely, can we reduce a unitary property testing problem (with query access) to a quantum state testing problem (with sample access)?
+We are only aware of a simple example via the Choi-Jamio{\l}kowski isomorphism \cite{Cho75,Jam72} as discussed in \cref{remark:choi}. \item How does our ``lifting'' method for proving quantum query lower bounds compare to the polynomial method \cite{BBC+01}, the adversary method \cite{Amb02}, and the compressed oracle method \cite{Zha19}?
+The relationship between the polynomial and adversary methods has been extensively investigated in the literature.
+Prior work mainly focuses on the quantum query complexity of Boolean functions, where the negative-weighted version of the adversary method \cite{LHS07} is known to be tight \cite{RS12,Rei09,Rei11} while the polynomial method is known to be non-tight \cite{Amb06,AB23}.
+Direct reductions from the polynomial method to the adversary method were shown in \cite{MR13,Bel24}.
+On the other hand, the compressed oracle method turns out to be more useful for the average-case complexity, e.g., \cite{HM23,HLS24,CGLQ20,Ros21,Ros23,TW25}.
+In comparison, our lifting method is able to provide simple proofs of quantum query lower bounds for certain problems previously given by the polynomial and adversary methods (e.g., \cref{corollary:hamsim-intro,corollary:phe-intro,corollary:ampl-intro}), though with a loss of logarithmic factors.
+Meanwhile, we are not aware of a general approach using our lifting method to prove quantum query lower bounds for Boolean functions. \end{itemize}